Emergency Response Plan

 **Review Chapter 17 for more detail.

 Electrical: All electrical tools, cords and equipment must be in good working order.
 To that end, all electrical tools and components must be visually checked on a daily basis.
 Any tools with damaged cords or damaged cords must be taken out service… All cords must be equipped with a ground pin, flat three wire cords are not allowed.
 SJO and SJT or other similarly rated cords only shall be used.
 The electrician will be responsible for all temp power and any temp lighting that may be needed.
-They will coordinate all lock out tag out procedures.
 All temporary power for the project will be installed on protected and dedicated circuits with 100% GFCI protection.
 GFCI will be tested by the electric contractor weekly to assure proper function with a log book filed with CCC monthly.
+When existing power is used, a GFCI “pigtail” shall be added to the receptacle if not already equipped.
 No live electrical work will be conducted.

 **Review Chapter 26 for more detail

 Cranes: Crane use is expected on this project.
 From “boom truck” delivery cranes, hydraulic cranes, to the tower crane for steel erection and mechanical equipment, there will be cranes used for the work.
 Cranes will require independent annual 3rd party inspections and will be utilized for operation only after detailed lift plans are submitted.
 It is anticipated that these cranes will all be hydraulic.
 In the event that a lattice boom crane is utilized, or in the case of the tower crane, then the crane must get an on-site 3rd party inspection once the crane is assembled, prior to operation.